 Negative thoughts can create more stress in our lives.
-Not only can "negative affect," or being in a bad mood, color our experience so that many of the things we experience seem more stressful and even overwhelming, but our bad mood can be contagious, and can even cause others to treat us in a less friendly way, perpetuating negativity in us and virtually everyone we encounter, to a degree.
+Not only can "negative affect," or being in a bad mood, color our experience so that many of the things we experience seem more stressful and even overwhelming, but our bad mood can be contagious.
+It can even cause others to treat us in a less friendly way, perpetuating negativity in us and, to a degree, virtually everyone we encounter.

 It is easy to get trapped into the habit of thinking negatively, and changing those thought processes is a goal in cognitive therapy.

-Cognitive therapy has been found to be effective in the treatment of many issues such as anxiety disorders, depression, and even severe stress.
+Cognitive therapy, which focuses on identifying and altering negative thoughts, has been found to be effective in the treatment of many issues, such as anxiety disorders, depression, and even severe stress.
 Whether the stress is contributing to mood disorders or is just creating unpleasant feelings that are interfering with a happy lifestyle, cognitive therapy (or a mix of cognitive and behavioral therapy) can be a very effective mode of treatment.

 The Idea Behind Cognitive Therapy